-- Shop secondhand: Fast fashion is having a substantial negative impact on the planet.
+- Shop secondhand: Fast fashion has a significant negative impact on the planet.
 Find second-hand shops and buy things you need from there.

 - Pick-up trash: Organize a local garbage pick-up or do it with a few of your friends in an area that needs a bit of cleaning!

-- Consider flying less: If possible, think first of other ways of traveling, such as a bus or a train.
+- Consider flying less: If possible, think first of more sustainable ways of traveling, such as a bus or a train.

-- Try to lower animal products consumption: Animal agriculture leaves one of the most significant impacts on our planet.
-Find more about the benefits of reducing meat consumption, and why you should try to look at and incorporate plant-based alternatives.
+- Try to lower animal product consumption: Animal agriculture leaves one of the most significant impacts on our planet.
+Find more about the benefits of reducing meat consumption and why you should try to look at and incorporate plant-based alternatives.

 Zero waste doesn’t exclude recycling.
-However, it is essential to remember that recycling comes AFTER waste prevention – it is the last resort for living a zero waste lifestyle.
+However, it is essential to remember that recycling comes at the end, AFTER waste prevention.

-The idea behind this is to lower the waste you create, taking into different consideration factors in your individual life.
+The idea is to lower the waste you create as much as possible, considering different factors in your individual life.

-Unfortunately, the majority of products we want or need in our everyday life are sold in packaging.
+Unfortunately, most products we want or need in our everyday life are sold in packaging.

 Sometimes, it can be a hustle to get it package-free, especially if you don’t have a bulk shop nearby.
 In that case, there are still some things you can do.